Medieval Seat Fortress of Suceava: Digital facilities

+Interactive panel from the voivoides' hall (Sala Voievozilor in Romanian) with the map of Europe during the Middle Ages depicting contemporary castles or fortress with Stephen the Great's reign.

 The castle disposes of entertaining digital facilities that enable a real-time simulation of the outfits of its visitors into medieval costumes, ascribing them a medieval title in the process (e.g. soldier or merchant).